How to choose the right cause for your business

 Not everything requires measurement, but keeping track can help inspire more donations, and may even help the business get a tax deduction.
 If you set a goal—such as money donated, names on a petition, animals saved, or customers reached—you’ll notice staff and customers getting excited once they get close to reaching it.
 Even if you’re not providing regular updates on amounts, giving customers context for the ask can inspire more generous donations.
 “A one-dollar donation provides 3 meals to a hungry child” turns a single dollar into a powerful tool of change.
 Make sure whatever you report is completely accurate and amounts donated are transparent.

 While giving to a charity is a valuable pursuit in and of itself, anything that takes a considerable amount of time should also be measured in terms of how it may be affecting your business.
-Consider using the Clover Customers app to measure:
+Consider using the Donate Here app to measure:

-- How many of VIP customers participate in your cause-support program?
+- How many of your VIP customers participate in your cause-support program?

 - Is participation growing or declining over time?